renovatebot/renovate/docs/usage/self-hosted-configuration.md

 - First, run `gpg import` if it hasn't been run before
 - Then, run `git config user.signingkey` and `git config commit.gpgsign true`

-The `git` commands are run locally in the cloned repo instead of globally to reduce the chance of causing unintended consequences with global git configs on shared systems.
+The `git` commands are run locally in the cloned repo instead of globally to reduce the chance of causing unintended consequences with global Git configs on shared systems.

 ## logContext